-Under the direction of SOAR, the TSI Developmental Education Office offers students academic advising and determines a plan for academic success in accordance with the Texas Education Code Title 19, Part 1 Chapter 4 Subchapter C. Students who have tested but not attained the minimum scores in one or more sections of the college readiness test are required to obtain TSI advising before registration and enroll continuously in formal developmental education through the TSI Developmental Education Program, 78 Holden Hall, 806.742.3242.
+Students with questions about their status with respect to the Texas Success Initiative should contact the TSI Compliance Office at 806.742.3661.
+Students who have tested but not obtained the minimum scores in one or more sections of the TSI Assessment Test measurements are required to obtain TSI advising through the TSI Developmental Education Office, 78 Holden Hall, 806.742.3242.

 In today’s globalized job market, students who participate in a study abroad program or international internship are more marketable and competitive in almost every field.
 An overseas educational experience equips students with an international perspective that helps them to function objectively and comfortably in the global marketplace while earning credit towards their degree.